-And whether or not you get all that money reimbursed to you will depend upon the judge’s determination of what is your “reasonable and necessary” reimbursement amount.
+Whether or not you get all that money reimbursed to you will depend upon the judge’s determination of what is your “reasonable and necessary” reimbursement amount.
 This is something to consider as a practical matter before moving forward with litigation against the condo association.

-Floridians choosing a Florida condominium as their home offers them not only a envied lifestyle here on the sunny Florida oceanfronts, but also a tremendous amount of legal protections in place at both the federal and state levels as well as within the individual condominium controlling documents.
-However, the option of living a condo life style does come with some sacrifices.
+Floridians choosing a Florida condominium as their home offers them not only an envied lifestyle here on the sunny Florida oceanfronts but also a tremendous amount of legal protections in place at both the federal and state levels as well as within the individual condominium controlling documents.
+However, the option of living a condo lifestyle does come with some sacrifices.
 Condo owners here must deal with the reality that there is a sharing between their fellow unit owners both in enjoyment and responsibility for the condo common elements as each unit owner is a part of the Condo Association.
-Moreover, the unit owner must have the patience and fortitude to deal with injustice in the form or negligence or wrongdoing by those designed to act on behalf of the whole, either as directors of the Condo Association’s Board or as managers hired to act on their behalf.
+Moreover, the unit owner must have the patience and fortitude to deal with injustice in the form of negligence or wrongdoing by those designed to act on behalf of the whole, either as directors of the Condo Association’s Board or as managers hired to act on their behalf.
 This may well include a legal fight in a Florida courtroom for justice to prevail.

 A good piece of advice if you are having a problem with your Condo board is to speak with an experienced Florida real estate lawyer to learn about your rights.
 Most real estate lawyers, like Larry Tolchinsky, offer a free initial consultation (over the phone or in person, whichever you prefer) to answer your questions.